ryangjchandler/laravel-cloudflare-turnstile/README.md

 ];
 ```

-Visit Cloudflare to create your site key and secret key and add them to your `.env` file.
+Create your Turnstile keys through Cloudflare and add them to your `.env` file.

 ```
 TURNSTILE_SITE_KEY="1x00000000000000000000AA"